 Of all the recipes in all the world, never did I think the kids would like this one for tuna cakes.
 Crab is a bit on the spendy side for a herd of finicky kids, so I figured I’d give budget-friendly tuna a try.
 I expected turned up noses and arguing about at least giving it a try.
 I did not expect, “Mom are there any more?”

 Now, when I ask what I should add to the menu for dinner, I can count on two answers, tuna cakes from the younger crowd and tacos from Ray.
 Other than that, I’m on my own with the decisions, for the most part.

-Since Lent started yesterday, now is a good a time to add a solid recipe for Fridays, when for many, meat is taboo.
-That’s not the only reason to give this budget friendly recipe a try.
-If you are gluten free the 4C GF Breadcrumbs work perfectly, no alterations needed as they are very similar in texture to panko style bread crumbs.
+Since Lent started yesterday, now is a good time to add a solid recipe for Fridays, when for many, meat is taboo.
+That’s not the only reason to give this budget-friendly recipe a try.
+If you are gluten-free, the 4C GF Breadcrumbs work perfectly.
+No alterations are needed as they are very similar in texture to panko-style bread crumbs.